-Despite the fact that northern giant hornet, formerly known as the Asian giant hornet activity has only occured in only two areas – northwest Washington state and British Columbia – people across North America continue to report “murder hornet” sightings.
+Despite the fact that northern giant hornet, formerly known as the Asian giant hornet activity has only occurred in two areas – northwest Washington state and British Columbia – people across North America continue to report “murder hornet” sightings.
 And, the season for stinging insect activity has just begun.

 At a glance, it’s difficult to tell the difference between stinging insects; especially when they’re buzzing about, extra-large in size, and somewhat intimidating.
 This is why so many people are mistakenly identifying larger species of hornets, such as the cicada killer, for the murder hornet.